RickRomig/bashscripts/README.md

 1. Removes backup files in a directory that have a trailing tilde (~).

 2. I wrote this script after accidentally deleting an entire directory while attempting to type rm *~.

+### sysinfo
+1. Gathers system information and writes it to a file in the user's home directory.
+The file includes the following information:

+ * System manufacturer
+ * System product name, version, and serial number.
+ * Operating System
+ * Amount of physical memory
+ * CPU model
+ * Graphics adapter
+ * Network adapters (wired and wireless) with device names and MAC addresses
+ * Power/battery information
+ * Hard disk information (model, serial number, and capacity)
+ * Partition information from lsblk

+2. The file name is the hostname with an extension of .info and is created in the user's home directory.
+After the information is written to the file, it is displayed using the cat command.

+3. Root (sudo) privileges are required since it uses dmidecode and hdparm to extract some of the system data.

+4. The dmidecode command may return errors on some systems which will be written to the file despite having STDERR redirected to /dev/null.
+I've only seen this on my Lenovo desktop PC when running Linux Mint 18.x (Ubuntu 16.04).
+These error messages can be safely ignored and can be removed from the resulting file with any text editor.

 ### upper2lower
 1. Uses rename to change uppercase filenames in a directory to lowercase.